LuKane/KNPhotoBrowser/README.md

 * 2.image and video play is ready for use
 * 3.download image or video is ready for use
 * 4.custom control as you wish
-* 5.auto manager image or video of download is not contain
+* 5.auto manager image or video of download is finisned

 ## 2.How to use